 TheHow delicious sounds Harold!
 In a live on Facebook while rehearsing, in the NPR's Tiny Desk Concert, at the Kennedy Center, and playing Hialeah in the streets of Old Havana accompanied by Gastón Joya and Ruy Adrián López-Nussa.
 Harold enjoys himself while playing in the sun, and hums what his hands tell us to listen to.
 Born as a melody to accompany fragments of the character represented by Isabel Santos in the film It's not before, the theme was later completed by its author as his particular musical representation of what is probably the most Cuban neighborhood in Florida.

 A bongo player in New Orleans / Pancho Amat

 Pancho Amat has always insisted to us that between Cuba and New Orleans there are more musical kinships than at first glance.
 But expressing these links through an instrument as Cuban as the tres, and with such an ancestral format that it orbits around the septets, are more difficult words, although Pancho himself tells us that this has always been there.
 A very elaborate, intelligent, funny composition and, at the same time, respectful of those bonds, which tells us about the adventures of a bongo player on a very, very short tour.

-Although the theme that opens the album Twisted Moon (Bombo Musical Productions, 2001) was written by Roberto Carcassés and Yosvany Terry for the soundtrack of the film Violeta, it is not fortuitous that it is the first cut of the album.
-In an autobiographical sense, the title of the song also refers to the arrival of the saxophonist to the city that never sleeps, and it is a display of the best Latin jazz in which Carcassés on piano, Jesús Díaz on percussion, and Terry's vibrant sax — wanting to make a place for himself in the jazz mecca, as it has been in fact.
+Although the theme that opens the album Twisted Moon (Bombo Musical Productions, 2001) was written by Roberto Carcassés and Yosvany Terry for the soundtrack of the film Violet, it is not fortuitous that it is the first cut of the disc.
+In an autobiographical sense, the title of the song also refers to the arrival of the saxophonist in the city that never sleeps, and it is a display of the best latin jazz in which Carcassés on piano, Jesús Díaz on percussion, and Terry's vibrant sax stand out in particular —with the desire to make a place for himself in the mecca of jazz, as has actually happened.